 Crops for Cranes

-Crops for Cranes is a new project being spearheaded by the Colorado Crane Conservation Coalition (CCCC) in cooperation with willing farmers and ranchers in the Yampa Valley of northwestern Colorado.
-Meetings were held in the fall of 2014 and into the winter of 2015 with the following partner organizations:
+Crops for Cranes is an on-the-ground conservation project being spearheaded by the Colorado Crane Conservation Coalition (CCCC) in cooperation with willing farmers, ranchers, and other conservation organizations in the Yampa Valley of northwestern Colorado.

 In late summer and early fall Rocky Mountain Greater Sandhill Cranes spend time eating and resting in the Yampa Valley.
-Cranes that breed here in the spring and those that breed in other areas of the Rocky Mountains join together in this “staging area” for several weeks before migrating south for the winter.
+Cranes that breed here in the spring as well as cranes that breed in other areas of the Rocky Mountains join together in this “staging area” for several weeks before migrating south for the winter.
 They are attracted to the Yampa Valley because of:

 - the presence of the Yampa River and the abundant wetlands that provide roosting areas